-Mr. Bhutto also requested the Chief Justice to avoid the nomination of any judge to constitute the Full Bench of the Supreme Court for the hearing of the appeals, thus allowing all judges to conduct the hearing on their own.109 would deliver a written opinion.111
+Mr. Bhutto also requested the Chief Justice to avoid the nomination of any judge to constitute the Full Bench of the Supreme Court for the hearing of the appeals, thus allowing all judges to conduct the hearing on their own.

-The Chief Justice confirmed receipt of this letter110 and was reported to have agreed to consider it seriously.
-The Chief Justice said at Lahore on May 16, that he
+The Chief Justice confirmed receipt of this letter and was reported to have agreed to consider it seriously.
+The Chief Justice said at Lahore on May 16, that he would deliver a written opinion.